 Linguee will also suggest related words and phrases as well as sentences in context to help you understand better the meaning of a word.

 5. Lingoda - Best for an immersive learning

 Even if you are a self-taught learner, you might need at some point someone with whom you can practice talking French.
 In case you consider taking online French classes, Lingoda can be an appropriate choice.

 Lingoda is an online language school, one of the best immersive resources you can find online.
 Lingoda provides group classes or private classes on Zoom.
 All learning materials are provided by Lingoda and are designed for an online learning setting, according to the Common European Framework Reference for languages standards (CEFR).
 With Lingoda, you have the advantage of being exposed to different accents and through their communicative approach, you get quickly speaking.
 If you like well-structured classes with proven results, then Lingoda might be the right choice.
-Prices start from $50 per month for 4 classes monthly.
+Prices start range between 12 and 15 Euros per one hour group lesson.
 They offer a 7-day free trial, so why not try and see by yourself if this is what you are looking for?
-The free trial will give you access to try out 3 group classes for free or one private class, depending on the type of classes you would like to join.
+The free trial will give you access to try out 3 group classes for free or one private class, depending on the type of classes you choose to join.

 For those who like challenges, Lingoda periodically runs the Lingoda Language Sprint, allowing you to take intensive classes during 2 months (1 class a day or every 2 days).
 If you are able to attend all the classes, you can get up to 100% cashback.
-The registration is currently open and classes stars on September 5th 2022.
-The places are quickly sold out, so hurry up if you are planning to participate.
-For more, you can check out Lingoda's review here.
+However, this is not for everyone.
+If you can commit daily, better join the regular classes.

 6. Lingopie - Great for a painless and subconscious learning